0xkiichiro/bootstrap-project/README.md

-# Single Page Applcation
+# Single Page Application

 Made a single page app for a bootcamp company.
 Made a carousel, cards, modal , contact me and location snippet.
 This is a code along project.

 This project is mainly to solidify Bootstrap classes.

+fslightbox JS plugin used to focus on fullscreen pictures.
+Plugin link: https://fslightbox.com/

 Some responsiveness added.

 # Technologies used

-HTML, CSS, Bootstrap
+HTML, CSS, Bootstrap, fslightbox

 ## Check the full-functioning site at: https://0xkiichiro.github.io/bootstrap-project-starter/